5 Simple Ways to Reset This Summer

 Your summer work schedule might not allow you a full day to complete a huge project or to tackle an entire day of cleaning.

-Rather than blowing them off altogether though, consider committing 10-15 minutes towards a specific task each day.
+Rather than blowing the tasks off altogether though, consider committing 10-15 minutes towards a specific chore each day.

-That way by the end of the week, you’ll have dedicated 70-105 minutes to the project.
+That way by the end of the week, you’ll have dedicated 70-105 minutes to your goals or projects.

 If you have kids at home or are working from home, you already know how quickly the piles can start adding up around the house.

-Set the timer and include a 15-minute clutter catcher to your nightly routine so you can wake up with clutter-free spaces and a fresh start for the day.
+Set the timer and include a 15-minute clutter catcher in your nightly routine so you can wake up with clutter-free spaces and a fresh start for the day.

 Reevaluate and Reprioritize Your Yearly Goals